 That is for you to decide.
 Here is a list of characteristics that can be associated with each system:

-- Internal controls are present, allowing review of each transaction before posting.
+- Internal controls are present, allowing review and approval of each transaction prior to posting.

-- The data is set in stone and cannot be changed once it is posted, thus preserving the integrity of the audit trail.
+- A posted batch is set in stone and cannot be changed other than through correcting entries or reversals, thus preserving the integrity of the audit trail.

-- Process complexity is minimized because ledgers are updated with one action.
+- Process complexity is minimized because ledgers are updated with one entry action.

 - Reports are always current because each transaction automatically updates the entire system.

-While real-time entry has its benefits, this system lacks the accountability and transparency of batch systems because the data is immediately posted without first being reviewed .
-The downside is that when there is no data scrubbing (review and corrections) until after-the-fact, and incorrect or misleading information can potentially be made available to program managers and other executive staff.
+While real-time processing has its benefits, this system lacks the reliability and accuracy of batch systems because the data is immediately posted without first being reviewed.
+The downside is that when there is no data scrubbing until after the fact, inaccurate data can potentially be made available to program managers and other executive staff.

 The DCAA has a preference for batch versus real-time as set forth on the SF1408 that it uses to evaluate accounting systems.
 To wit, "The accounting system provides for interim (at least monthly) determination of costs charged to a contract through routine posting of books of account."
 Real-time is regarded as a looser system with fewer controls, and DCAA prefers the internal controls inherent in batch processing since it allows for the ability to review entries prior to posting transactions related to contracts to your books of record.
-Compliance with DCAA standards and regulations should be at the top of any government contractor's priority list, so good old- fashioned batch-based software still remains the best way to go.
+Compliance with DCAA standards and regulations should be at the top of any government contractor's priority list, so good old-fashioned batch-based software still remains the best way to go when it comes to your accounting system.